uwaterloo-datascience/talks/w17-0118-intro-to-data-science.md

 [tidyverse](http://tidyverse.org/) is a set of R packages that work well together and make data analysis much smoother.

 It includes `dplyr` and `ggplot2`, which are in these notes.

+A great resource to learn everything tidyverse is [R for Data Science](http://r4ds.had.co.nz/).

 ### visualization: